 Jill Hacking, ad designer, works with sales and production staff.
 She's been in the newspaper and printing fields for 30 years.
 When she's not in the office, she can be found on a lake in her kayak.

 Dave Groder joined the the Ledger-Transcript in December of 2012 as an advertising sales representative.
-Dave previously spent 26 plus years with Quebecor World Printing responsible for educational book publishers as well as commercial printing account through-out the North East.
-As a graduate of Franklin Pierce College/University and member of the Alumni Bord of Directors for the past six years Dave and his wife Gail moved to the Monadnock region ten years ago and now reside in Jaffrey.
+Dave previously spent 26 plus years with Quebecor World Printing responsible for educational book publishers as well as commercial printing account throughout the Northeast.
+As a graduate of Franklin Pierce College/University and member of the Alumni Board of Directors for the past six years, Dave and his wife Gail moved to the Monadnock region 10 years ago and now reside in Jaffrey.

-A Granite state native, Lyn and her husband moved to Peterborough three years ago.
-She holds a management degree from the University of South Florida, a certificate in interior design, and is a Master Gardener.
+A Granite State native, Lyn and her husband moved to Peterborough after time spent away.
+She holds a management degree from the University of South Florida, a certificate in interior design, and is a master gardener.
 With lengthy experience in small business, Lyn has a background in retail management and program administration.
-Her free time is spent as a fiber artist, hiker, skier, and cyclist.
+She also has a fiber arts business.
+Her free time is spent as a gardener, hiker, skier and cyclist.